Wallan Warehouse Development, Melbourne

 Jay said the construction was remarkably quick, “we had the upstairs locked up and doing the breakthrough in about four weeks, including new sub-four walls, roofs, windows, and plastering.”

-The LuxeWall® panels not only provided a practical building solution but also contributed significantly to the visual appeal of the home.
+The LuxeWall by Bondor® panels not only provided a practical building solution but also contributed significantly to the visual appeal of the home.

 The VJ groove finish blends seamlessly with the existing home so that it appears to have always been there.
 Jay also kept the original guttering to break up the lines and enhance the aesthetic appeal of the extension.